-Italy has the largest number of World Heritage (UNESCO) sites in Europe, with 43 locations listed as places of outstanding cultural and historical significance.
+Italy has the largest number of World Heritage (UNESCO) sites in the world, with 51 locations listed as places of outstanding cultural and historical significance.

 The 20 Regions of Italy